-If you plan to hitch a trailer to the vehicle, its total length is also limited.
+If you plan to hitch one or two trailers to the vehicle, its total length is also limited.
 See the Vehicle Load and Size Limits Regulation.

 The rear overhang is measured from the centre of the axle or axle group to the rear end of the vehicle (including the bumper and load).

 A fifth wheelPart of the coupling device, secured to the tractor vehicle by a pivot axe that is perpendicular to the tractor vehicle’s median longitudinal plane, intended to bear the load exerted by the semi-trailer on the tractor vehicle by engaging the kingpin and allowing the transmission of braking and traction efforts., or a place to attach one, is not accepted on a hand-crafted motor home.
 A motor home may not be configured to transport merchandise, for example, with a semi-trailer.